 Stand out to hiring managers with the best customer service representative resume.
 Here are four examples to include as you write your resume.

 Customer service representatives are on the front lines of a company.
-They deal directly with customers and often have to diffuse stressful situations and solve problems quickly and calmly.
-If HR teams make poor hiring decisions for their customer care teams, then they could end with employees who make the situation worse and isolate customers.
-This is why the hiring and training process is so lengthy and involved for this department.
+CSRs deal directly with customers and often have to diffuse stressful situations and solve problems quickly and calmly.
+If HR teams make poor hiring decisions for their customer care teams, then they could end up with employees who make the situation worse and isolate customers.
+This is why the hiring and training process is so lengthy and involved for customer service representatives.

 When possible, include quantifiable information about your performance and your company within your resume.
 This helps HR departments understand how you performed at your job and what your workload looked like.
 While customer service is similar across companies and industries, each company has its own distinct expectations, too.

 By sharing your personal customer satisfaction rate and listing how many calls or complaints you solved monthly, it's possible for your employer to understand how effective you were as a customer service agent.
 Your time on each call could also be an important statistic to include if it took several minutes or an hour to solve your customers' problems within that industry, in order to explain why you only helped about a dozen customers per day.

 Specify the technology you know

 Historically, customer care representatives (CCR) relied on phone banks to receive their calls while upper management monitored their performance.
 However, today's customer care teams are responding to calls, answering emails, and engaging in customer chats all throughout the day.
 To manage these multiple forms of communication, companies have started to invest in various software programs like FreshDesk or LiveAgent.